 By the way, I got my way and the play did get produced.
 It was 'The Twelfth Night'.
 Here is the summary as found here.

 I was of course Viola.
-The short term death made me a very vunerable woman (whereas I had been an assertive, almost masculine, feminist).
+The short term death made me a very vulnerable woman (whereas I had been an assertive, almost masculine and a feminist).
 As my self confidence returned so did my assertiveness which was Sebastian.
 In fact there were two people inside of me at that time.
 I was able to separate myself into my ego, id, etc in the play.
 Yeah I know, Freud would have had a field day with me but he would not be along for about 300 more years.

-*It was the strangest feeling to witness my death in a previous life this and I knew that there had to be a purpose.
-After 4 months I realized I could tranfer through time just like I recieved it and supply her with life.
+*It was the strangest feeling to witness my death in a previous life and I knew that there had to be a purpose.
+After 4 months I realized I could transmit to her through time just like I receive information from her and actually supply her/myself with life.
 Tibetans bring back people who have died before their time quite easily really.
 The Bible is full of those miracles I just had never heard of it being done across time before so I did it.

-The Bard thought for 12 years that some mystic far away had done it and assumed I was in India.
+The Bard thought for 12 years that some mystic far away had done it and assumed I was in India and not in the future.
 So she exerted the maximum influence she could to help England establish good relations with India so she could reward me.
 About the turn of the 17th century she figured out she was going the wrong direction but India was opening up by then so her focus changed west to 'reward the American Indian who saved my life' and then in 1607 Jamestown was established and everything else happened after that.

 You must have a strong psychic connection to that person since that is how it works, your will then becomes their will for a short time and your command to breath becomes their breath.

-In the bards case she was driven by Spanish Assassins to the point that she wished for death and fell right into it.
+In the bards case she was almost driven mad being hunted by Spanish Assassins to the point that she wished for death and then fell right into it.
 It was not her time.